Published 21 Nov 2020

 Understanding the difference in meaning between complex and complicated puts you in the right mindset to succeed in your development practice.
 The difference is significant, and failure to understand it is at the heart of many unsuccessful projects.
-Getting clear on the nature of complexity will help guide decision making and avoid an over reliance on rule making and bureaucracy.
+I have found that staying "complexity conscious" has helped guide my decision making and avoids an over reliance on rules and bureaucracy.

 The stimulus for this line of thinking was Brave New Work by Aaron Dignan.
 This book looks at how current models for organisations, based on the factories of 100 years ago, prevent people from doing their best work.
 Dignan argues that organizations aren't machines to be predicted and controlled but complex human systems full of potential waiting to be released through autonomy, trust, and transparency.
 The book is an inspiring read and chimed really strongly with my own frustrations about working life and wanting to find a better way.
 Getting clear about the nature of complexity is one of the key pillars in the book:

 Contrary to popular opinion, among people who study systems theory, "complicated" and "complex" are distinct words with precise meanings.
 The engine of a car is complicated.
 A complicated system is a causal system - meaning it is subject to cause and effect.
 Although it may have many parts, they will interact with one another in highly predictable ways.
 Problems with complicated systems have solutions.

 Traffic, on the other hand is complex.
 A complex system is not causal, it's dispositional.
 We can make informed guesses about what it is likely to do (its disposition), but we can't be sure.
 We can make predictions about the weather, but we cannot control it.
 Unlike complicated problems, complex problems cannot be solved, only managed.
 They cannot be controlled, only nudged.
 This is the domain of the butterfly effect, where a small change can lead to something big, and a big change might barely make a dent.